Comparative politics, distributive politics, social movements, gender, and political participation in Latin America.

 Political Science 391 - Islamic Thought in the Nineteenth and Twentieth Centuries

 Political Science 393 - Liberalism and Its Critics

-Full course for one semester.
+One-unit semester course.
 In this course we explore contemporary political theory through critical engagement with works of prominent twentieth-century liberal thinkers and their critics.
 We address questions including: What makes a thinker liberal or not?
 What grounds different varieties of liberalism (religion, reason, power, pragmatics)?
 What is, or ought to be, the connection between liberal political philosophy, liberal justifications, and liberal institutions?
 We consider the topics of freedom, progress, knowledge, power, equality, law and institutions, the relationships between individual and community, democracy and liberalism, public and private, toleration and unity, difference and gender.
 We will focus on the positions in this literature regarding what political theory is and why and how we ought to do it.
 The focus will provide a critical lever for the evaluation of materials and will result in the writing of a major research project in political theory.
-Prerequisite: one 200-level political science course and Humanities 110 or consent of the instructor.
+Prerequisite: one introductory political science course and Humanities 110 or consent of the instructor.
 Conference.